 The pathologist can sometimes determine the cause of death right after examination.
 Other times, the pathologist needs to have more tests done.
 In that case, the County will issue a deferred death certificate.
 Due to the thoroughness and quality of our lab testing, and significant increase in drug deaths in Los Angeles County during the past couple years, toxicology testing can be a lengthy process.
-Since 2019, 98% of our toxicology reports have been completed within 90 days.
+Currently, toxicology results can take between four to six months.

 Once the additional testing is completed, the pathologist can amend the death certificate, if needed, with the final cause of death.

 You should take them to your local pharmacist so that they can be properly disposed of.

 Due to the thoroughness and quality of our lab testing, and significant increase in drug deaths in Los Angeles County during the past couple years, toxicology testing can be a lengthy process.
-Since 2019, 98% of our toxicology reports have been completed within 90 days.
+Currently, toxicology results can take between four to six months.

 See Additional Laboratory Requests.